Spring outdoors at Greys Court

 Spring in the walled gardens

 The gardens start looking full of life at this time of the year.
-We've planted a mix of over 12,000 spring bulbs throughout the estate this year - with 7,000 planted in the cromwellian garden.
+We've planted a mix of thousands of spring bulbs throughout the estate this year - with 7,000 planted in the Cromwellian garden.

-The patchwork of spring bulbs appearing, opposite the maze, is a scene not to be missed.
-The design of the planting of the bulbs was inspired by the patchwork quilt in Lady Brunner’s bedroom, making for a unique display of blooming spring flowers.
+Opposite the maze, the patchwork of spring bulbs is a scene not to be missed.
+The design of the planting of the bulbs was inspired by the patchwork quilt in Lady Brunner’s bedroom, making for a unique display of blooming spring flowers, changing throughout the season.

 Wander around the gardens and find peonies, hyacinths under stunning wisteria, and watch cherry blossom gently fall onto cobbled paths, specially designed to keep petals underfoot.